 - Continuation of a state supported class is dependent on funding and enrollment.

-- Instructor are subject to change.
+- Instructors are subject to change.

 - Whenever feasible, classes are open entry/open exit and a waiting list is maintained.